 The third objective is to reflect on the potential role for the International Humanitarian Fact-Finding Commission in this respect.

+These objectives are quite ambitious for a one-day event, but I trust that the available expertise will guide you through the work in the most efficient and effective way.
+My special thanks to our speakers coming from abroad: I have already mentioned Professor Garraway, but I should also welcome Judge Kirsch, Ambassador Lindenmann, Dr. Bruderlein, Professor Aptel, and Dr. Boutruche.
 Mr Gérard Dive, Chairman of the Belgian Task Force for International Criminal Justice and head of the IHL section within my department will chair this morning session, and stands ready to present the day in more detail.
 In the afternoon it will be Mrs Claire Demaret, the head of the War Crimes Team within the Foreign and Commonwealth Office of the United Kingdom, who will be in charge of presiding over the sessions.
-Thank you for that Mrs Demaret, it is great to have you here.
+Thank you for that Mrs Demaret, it is great to have you here. |

 So without further delay I therefore declare this international expert meeting opened, and I wish you a very fruitful day.
 To my regret I will not be able to stay with you for the rest of the event due to other commitments, but I’m sure that you are in good hands.